 How to get around the island

 There are so many ways to get around Mykonos.
-The island is small, only 12 to 15 kilometres in length and 10 kilometres in width, so you could even cycle around it if you want to get some exercise.
+The island is small, only 12 to 15 kilometers in length and 10 kilometers in width, so you could even cycle around it if you want to get some exercise.

 Walk: There are no cars or motorbikes in Mykonos Town, so you’ll need to walk around.
 But that’s not a problem because the streets are well paved, and you’ll find many excellent bars, shops, and alleys to explore.

 Buses: Mykonos has a bus network, and the island has two bus stations.
 The central bus station is Fabrica, and you can catch a bus to Platis Gialos every 30 minutes, Paraga every hour, and Paradise every 30 minutes.
 Night buses run to Platis Gialos and Paradise every 30 minutes.

 The other bus station is the Northern Bus Station.
 You can catch the bus to Elia, Ano Mera, Panormos, and Kalafatis from here.